GUIDE RATING

 Laning

 Crystal Maiden should never solo a lane, since she's so slow, bad at last hitting, and has terrible survivability.
-She's best served when put together with a Hard Carry in the Easy Lane, but can support on the other lanes as well, and can combo for early ganks or even trilane.
+She's best served when put together with a Hard Carry in the Easy Lane, roaming around the map to score kills, and, most importantly, controling the jungle with stacks and using her Frostbite to farm.

-You should also focus on map awareness, keeping Observer Wards up, and protecting the carry.
+You should also keep Observer Wards up, and protect the carry.
 You can even body-block to prevent your carry from dying, even if it costs your death, it may be well worth it for the late game.

 Try to Stack 'n' Pull the neutral camps to keep the lane safe for the carry.
 If you don't know how to do that, we'll get to it.
 Or, you can scroll down and see "Stack and Pull" chapter. =D